 Instructions

-- Start by pounding the chicken breasts to an even thickness, about ½ inch (1.3 cm) thick.
-Season both sides of the chicken breasts with salt and black pepper.
-Dredge the chicken breasts in flour, shaking off any excess.
+- Pound the 3 large chicken breasts to an even thickness, about ½ inch (1.3 cm) thick.
+Season both sides with ½ teaspoon salt and ¼ teaspoon black pepper, then dredge in ½ cup (60 g) all-purpose flour, shaking off any excess.

-- Heat extra virgin olive oil in a large skillet over medium-high heat.
-Add the chicken breasts to the skillet and cook for about 4-5 minutes on each side until golden brown and cooked through.
-Remove the chicken from the skillet and set aside on a plate.
+- Heat 4 tablespoons extra virgin olive oil in a large skillet over medium-high heat.
+Add the chicken and cook for 4-5 minutes per side, until golden brown and cooked through.
+Transfer to a plate and set aside.

-- Pour in the dry white wine, scraping up any browned bits from the bottom of the skillet with a wooden spoon or spatula.
-Let the wine reduce for about 2 minutes until slightly thickened.
+- Pour in ½ cup (120 ml) dry white wine and scrape up any browned bits from the bottom of the skillet.
+Let the wine simmer for about 2 minutes, until slightly reduced.

-- Reduce the heat to low and swirl in the unsalted butter, a few pieces at a time, until melted and the sauce is creamy.
+- Reduce the heat to low and add 5 tablespoons (75 g) unsalted butter, a few pieces at a time, swirling until completely melted and incorporated into the sauce.

 Notes